zachwaffle4/gm0/source/docs/software/getting-started/common-hardware-components.rst

 ::

-   DigitalChannel digitalDevice = hardwareMap.get(DigitalChannel.class, "digital device");
+   DigitalChannel digitalDevice = hardwareMap.get(DigitalChannel.class, "Digital Device");

 A DigitalChannel has a couple main methods. ``setMode()`` is used to set the port as either an OUTPUT or INPUT port, ``getState()`` returns the current state of the port (only works in INPUT mode), and ``setState()`` sets the state of the port (only works in OUTPUT mode)